-Code of the course: BCA711XPTitle of the course: ProjectLevel of the Course: NHEQF Level 5.5Credit of the Course: 20Type of the Course: Discipline Specific Elective (DSE) Course in Computer ScienceDelivery Type of the Course: Practical 300
+Code of the course : BCA711XP Title of the course : Project

+Type of the Course : Discipline Specific Elective (DSE) Course in Computer Science

+(DSE D1)

+Delivery Type of the Course: In house Training (180 Hours)

-In house project must be done by each student on simple applications using any computer language/ RDBMS/ Web design/visual programming etc. The total work must be of minimum 180 hours per student.
+In house project must be done by each student on simple applications using any computer language/RDBMS/ Web design/visual programming etc. The total working hours must be of 180 hours per student.
 The internal guide must schedule the work & evaluate internally from time to time.
 The project report must be prepared for the external examination.
 Monthly report of the students must be taken to monitor progress and must be placed for evaluation by external examiner.
 Projects submitted by the students shall be evaluated during external evaluation to ensure independent contribution and proficiency acquired by the students.

 Note: Students must be allotted projects in the beginning of the session.
 Candidates submitting readymade projects/copied/ projects developed by professionals in the market etc shall be awarded zero marks.
 Two copies of the project report and the software developed must be submitted to the external examiner.
 One copy of the project shall be returned to the student with the signature of external examiner.

-Code of the course: SEI7339STitle of the course: Report WritingLevel of the Course: NHEQF Level 5.5Credit of the Course: 2Type of the Course: Skill Enhancement Course (SEC) Course in computer scienceDelivery Type of the Course: 30
+Title of the course : Report Writing Level of the Course : NHEQF Level 5.5

+Type of the Course : Skill Enhancement Course (SEC) Course in computer science

+Delivery Type of the Course 30